kizniche/Mycodo/mycodo-manual.md

 Enable Auto Refresh | Automatically refresh the data on the graph Refresh Period.
 Refresh Period (seconds) | The duration between acquisitions of new data to display on the graph.
 Inputs/Outputs/PIDs | The Inputs, Outputs, and PIDs to display on the graph.
+Enable X-Axis Reset | Reset the x-axis min/max every time new data comes in during the auto refresh.
 Enable Title | Show a title of the graph name.
 Enable Navbar | Show a slidable navigation bar at the bottom of the graph.
 Enable Export | Enable a button on the top right of the graph to allow exporting of the currently-displayed data as PNG, JPEG, PDF, SVG, CSV, XLS.